 - I'm interested in a course in a department that we don't have at F&M (communication, criminal justice, education or engineering, for example).
 How do I know if I can receive credit for this here?

-Questions for your faculty adviser:
+Questions for your Academic Advisor:

 - What degree requirements do I have left to complete?
 What major/minor requirements do I have left to complete?
 Which ones am I required to take at F&M?
 (See Degree Planning Worksheet below)

 - Are there particular requirements you recommend that I should or should not try to complete abroad?

-You must earn a D- or better to gain credit for a course.
+Students must earn a D- or better to gain credit for a course.

 Franklin & Marshall College